ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 without corruption.
 Changing the ´Reliable Data Transfer´ property on Messages is only possible if the transport protocol supports partial reliability (see {{prop-partially-reliable}}).
-Therefore, for protocols that always transfer data reliably, this property is always true and for protocols that always transfer data unreliably, this flag is always false.
+Therefore, for protocols that always transfer data reliably, this property is always true and for protocols that always transfer data unreliably, this property is always false.
 Changing it may generate an error.

 ### Preservation of data ordering {#prop-ordering}